nukomeet/nukomeet.com/content/blog/2014-10_Pre-PolyConf Meetup.md

 - maker
 ---

 Polyconf 14 is approaching.
 We would like to meet in the evening just before the conference: get to know each other, discuss and drink a beer.
 Join us on this special Polyconf warm-up party!
-It's a joint-venture of Nukomeet, PolyConf & AKAI
+It's a joint-venture of Nukomeet, PolyConf & AKAI.

 ![CichaKuna](/assets/images/blog/CichaKuna.jpg "CichaKuna")